paoladelhierro/microsoft-graph-docs/api-reference/beta/resources/teamtemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A TeamTemplate is a logical container for all the definitions and versions of the same team template.
+Represents details about a team template.
+A **teamTemplate** is a logical container for all the definitions and versions of the same team template.

 Inherits from [entity](../resources/entity.md).